-60 Point or 65 Point Retiree Medical Severance Plan Participants but only if you are a vested participant of the Dow Employees' Pension Plan with a benefit under the DEPP component.
+If you meet the definition of "60 Point Retiree Medical Severance Plan Participant" or "65 Point Retiree Medical Severance Plan Participant" in the Plan Document, you are eligible to participate in The Dow Chemical Company Retiree Medical Care Program, but only if you are a vested participant of the Dow Employees' Pension Plan with a benefit under the DEPP component.
 If you are a 60 Point or 65 Point Retiree Medical Severance Plan Participant, your participation in the Program is subject to the same terms and conditions, and rights and privileges as a Retiree.